rsdoiel/antenna/archives/2025/science_and_technology_2025.10.md

 date: 2025-03-13, updated: 2025-03-13, from: The Register (UK I.T.
 News)

-<h4>Google apologizes but won’t say what went wrong nor when it will make things right</h4> <p>Older models of Google’s Chromecast media-streaming sticks remain broken, and independent research suggests a fix could take potentially weeks to materialize.…</p>
+<h4>Google apologizes but won’t say what went wrong nor when it will make things right</h4> <p><strong>Updated</strong>  Older models of Google’s Chromecast media-streaming sticks remain broken, and independent research suggests a fix could take potentially weeks to materialize.…</p>

 <br>